-Ingvar Kamprad is a Swedish entrepreneur who founded the affordable furniture chain IKEA, more than 70 years ago and is now one of the world’s richest self-made billionaires.
+Ingvar Kamprad was a Swedish entrepreneur who founded the affordable furniture chain IKEA, more than 70 years ago was one of the world’s richest self-made billionaires.

 Ingvar began by developing a business as a young boy, selling matches to neighbors from his bicycle.
 From matches, he expanded to selling fish, Christmas tree decorations, seeds and later ballpoint pens and pencils.
 When Ingvar was 17, his father gave him a cash reward for succeeding in his studies which he used to help establish the business.